-ViC is best described as a bundle of activities and people, who are changing the focus of computing research from understanding how digital technologies may change people’s lives to understanding how digital technologies come to life.
-Ultimately, we work together to support the next generation of computing professionals with the deliberative, technical, and critical skills necessary to tell the difference between what is worth – in research, education, government, and industry – from what is potentially harmful to self and society.
+Ultimately, our goal is to support the next generation of computing professionals with the deliberative, technical, and critical skills necessary to tell the difference between what is worth pursuing – in research, education, government, and industry – from what is potentially harmful to self and society.
+How can we create and support organizations where this is encouraged?

-This commitment lead to a range of research activities, including a successful EPSRC UK grant “Values First Software Engineering (SE)”, investigating values in software production.
-The project is young, the problems are old, yet the nature of such problems are transformed by scale.
+This commitment has been translated into teaching and research activities, including the Values-First Software Engineering (SE) project, investigating values in software production (March 2018 official start).
+The project is young, the problems are old, yet their nature have been transformed by scale.
 Below some of the challenges that we are trying to address.

 - In particular, we argue that automated techniques could be used to extract and study ‘values at scale’ .
 Our research is exploring how values profiling can shift from the individuals to institutions and corporations.

-- Key questions remain on how computing researchers, developers, educators, organizations and the general public can sharpen the ‘critical, technical, and deliberative skills’ necessary to tell what values are worth pursuing from those that are potentially harmful to self and society.
+- Key questions remain on how computing researchers, developers, educators, organizations and the general public can sharpen the ‘critical, technical, and deliberative skills’ necessary to better understand our relationships with technology.

-Our starting point is that,“values are the facts of the future”, and that it is possible to take a systematic approach to their study and representation in software production.
-A key outcome from CHI2017 workshop – a turning point for ViC – was The Denver Manifesto, which we set out some key principles and guidelines for a shift in the way responsibilities in computing-related disciplines are taught, learned, deliberated and practiced in both industry and academia.
+Our starting point is that values become facts, and that it is possible to take a systematic approach to their study and representation in software production.
+A turning point for ViC was The Denver Manifesto, which drafted some key guidelines for a shift in the way responsibilities in computing-related disciplines are taught, learned, deliberated and practiced in both industry and academia.

 Some may be skeptical of manifestos.
 Still, the effort that went into agreeing upon every word of the document is a testament of how difficult and important is to be sharing common reference points in this highly subjective field of understanding.
-The manifesto has acted as a touchstone for the Values-First SE project at Lancaster University.
+The manifesto came out of a CHI2017 workshop and has acted as a touchstone for the Values-First SE project at Lancaster University.
 These are the specific questions that are currently guiding our research:

 - How can values be systematically studied in software production/SE?